 Youth Climate Strike

 There has been an increase in activism putting pressure on politicians to take action to curb climate change and hold fossil fuel companies and other industries accountable.
-A global youth movement inspired most notably by Greta Thunberg has grown in strength.
-Youth Climate Stikes have been coordinated in cities and towns in countries across the world.
+A global youth movement, inspired most notably by Greta Thunberg, has grown in strength.
+Youth Climate Strikes have been coordinated in cities and towns around the world.